sinnergarden/Stanford_algorithm_coursera/README.md

 Part IV
 ---
-### Shortest Paths Revisited, NP-Complete Problems and What To Do About Them.
+### Shortest Paths Revisited, NP-Complete Problems and What To Do About Them

 * Week 9: Determining negative cycles and find shortest shortest path.<br>
 * Week 10: Traveling salesman problem.<br>